-The default setting of Stream 1 is 30 fps (NTSC) or 25 fps (PAL).
+The default setting of Stream 1 to Stream 5 is 30 fps (NTSC) or 25 fps (PAL).
 The maximum frame rate range of each stream will change according to the selected video resolution.

 - Low frame rate will decrease video smoothness. - Please make sure the higher compression ratio is supported by the system before setup.